palourde/uchiwa-docs/docs/content/getting-started/configuration.md

 ```

 ## Datacenters Configuration (Sensu)
-The *sensu* array contains an object for every Sensu API, represented as **datacenters** in Uchiwa.
+The *sensu* array contains a hash for every Sensu API, represented as **datacenters** in Uchiwa.

-Each object can contain the following attributes:
+Each hash can contain the following attributes:
 ```json
 {
   "sensu": [